Armenian Quarter: Decline of the Armenian population

 Armenians began emigrating from Jerusalem's Old City in the mid-20th century, being in the middle of the conflict between Arabs and Jews, mainly since the 1948 Arab–Israeli War, and what Daphne Tsimhoni characterized as "their feeling of loneliness."
 The lack of a longstanding political solution to the Israeli–Palestinian conflict for Jerusalem has been cited as the main cause of the decrease in the number of Armenians in the Old City, which fell by almost half from 1,598 in 1967 to 790 in 2006.
 Meanwhile, the Muslim population increased from 16,681 to 27,500 and the Jewish population from 0 (after their expulsion under Jordanian rule) to 3,089.

-The exodus of the Armenians intestified following the breakout of the First Intifada in 1987.
+The exodus of the Armenians intensified following the breakout of the First Intifada in 1987.
 According to Tsolag Momjian, the honorary Armenian consul in Jerusalem, as of 2009 around 600 Armenians lived in the Armenian Quarter (out of the total 2,000 Armenians in all of Jerusalem).
 Two articles, published in 2010 and 2011, put the number of Armenians in the Armenian Quarter as low as 500.

 Despite the drastic decline in the number of Armenians, Israeli scholar Daphne Tsimhoni wrote in 1983 that "the existence of their church headquarters in Jerusalem provides for the continued presence of some clergy and a certain number of laity."
 On the contrary, American linguist Bert Vaux argued in 2002 that the Armenian community of Jerusalem is "in immediate danger of disappearing—the wealthy move into other parts of Jerusalem, and the closed environment in the Armenian Quarter spurs many to move to Beirut or the West."
 Armenian author Matthew Karanian wrote about the Armenian community of Jerusalem in 2010 as follows:

 Subgroups

-Haytayan identifies three groups of Armenians living within the Armenian Quarter The first group includes monks and clergymen (around 50), who live within the monastery.
+Haytayan identifies three groups of Armenians living within the Armenian Quarter.
+The first group includes monks and clergymen (around 50), who live within the monastery.
 Lay people are divided into two groups: those living within the monastery compound, and those living in the Armenian Quarter, but outside of the monastery walls.
 Around two-thirds of lay persons reside within the monastery walls.
 Locally known as vanketsi (վանքեցի, lit. "those from the convent"), they number up to 700 people.
 They do not pay rent (or pay only a symbolic amount) to the patriarchate.
 Those living outside of the monastery walls are called kaghakatsi (քաղաքացի, lit. "city-dwellers").
 Their ancestry goes back centuries.
 They pay only municipal taxes.

 Bert Vaux identifies two subgroups of Armenians: